Red meat, anaemia, skin laxity and cellulite

 Most of our female clients presenting at the clinic with skin laxity and cellulite avoid meat completely or to a large extent.
 Sure, they eat instead A LITTLE BIT of chicken, fish, dairy and eggs but definitely not enough.

 And most of them do not make up in any way for the lack of protein caused by avoiding those foods.
-They do not consume lots of pulses instead or at least nuts or even a good whey or vegan protein power.
+They do not consume lots of pulses instead or at least nuts or even a good whey or vegan protein powder.
 They just avoid protein altogether and subconsciously fill the gap with carbs and sugar, and sometimes fat - usually not “good fat”...

 Red meat avoidance and anemia

-Furthermore, most women do not make up for the lack of iron and vitamin B12 (due to red meat avoidance) by eating more iron-rich foods or by taking an iron, B12 and folic acid supplement.
-And the end result of this is anaemia and fatigue.
+Furthermore, most women do not make up for their lack of iron and vitamin B12, caused by red meat avoidance, by eating more iron-rich foods or by taking an iron, B12 and folic acid supplement.

 Organic red meat, protein intake and veganism